 - Sharers This Week: Users who shared at least once piece of content externally this week (Sunday - Saturday UTC)

-- Follows 1 Channel: Users who are following only one channel
+- Follows 1 Topic: Users who are following only one topic

-- Follows Multiple Channels: Users who are following more than one channel
+- Follows Multiple Topics: Users who are following more than one topic

 The description field of a group can be used to add clarity around when the group should be used, or why it was created.

 Note: Descriptions are not editable for standard and generated groups.
 The description field is editable for custom groups and snapshots.